Mike Huckabee's epic fight to keep beachgoers off his patch of Florida sand

 There was just one problem: Huckabee built his dream house on a public beach, a spot where some of the more than 4 million spring breakers and tourists who come to Walton County each year had been parking their lawn chairs and fishing poles since time immemorial.
 That meant the Fox News contributor had to share much of the 115-foot-long spit of sand in front of his $6 million house with those who helped pay for it—the people who watch his TV show.
 And he didn’t like it one bit.

 So Huckabee, father of White House press secretary Sarah Huckabee Sanders, lobbied local officials to cleanse it of the riffraff.
 Now, along with his rich neighbors, he’s taken the matter to court.
-In doing so, he and the other wealthy beachfront property owners have set off an epic legal battle in Florida, one that has local cops booting unsuspecting tourists off the beaches just as summer vacation season sets in.
+In doing so, he and the other wealthy beachfront property owners have set off an epic legal battle, one that has Florida cops booting unsuspecting tourists off the beaches just as summer vacation season sets in.

-The issue has become so toxic that the state’s Republican governor skipped out on some public appearances to avoid protesters over it last year.
-Beach access activists say the legal fight has larger implications, not just for Florida but across the country, as wealthy, powerful people try to annex public beachfronts for their own private benefit.
+The issue has become so toxic that the state’s Republican governor skipped out on some public appearances to avoid protesters last year.
+Beach access activists say the legal fight has larger implications, not just for Florida but across the country, as wealthy, powerful people try to annex public beachfronts for their private benefit.
 “This is just the beginning,” says Santa Rosa Beach attorney Daniel Uhlfelder, one of the activists leading the fight against beach privatization.
 “If they’re able to pull this off, they’re going to take this to other coastlines around the country.”

 In 2012, Huckabee hired a lawyer and asked a judge to grant him ownership of the land stretching from the dune at the foot of his house down to the mean high-water line—essentially the wet sand and the Gulf of Mexico itself.
 No one appears to have protested the request, and the judge agreed, giving Huckabee the public beach for a mere $400.
 Nearly two dozen of his neighbors have also quietly annexed the beach while escaping any additional taxes.
-The result is a checkerboard of public and private space along the water’s edge along miles of Walton beachfront.
+The result is a checkerboard of public and private space along the water’s edge for miles of Walton beachfront.
 Huckabee’s beach is private, but his next-door neighbor’s isn’t.

 In 2016, the rash of homeowners attempting to privatize their beaches prompted Walton County to pass an ordinance declaring all 26 miles of beach in the county open for public use, although many remained privately owned.
 The county was on solid ground here: The Florida Supreme Court had declared the public’s right to enjoy the dry sand of private beaches back in 1974.